Precision Salt Blend for Reef Aquaria

 Third, as with all Brightwell Aquatics water care products, we use the very highest purity ingredients available, period.
-This means that the majority of individual ingredients in NēoMarine are of USP or ACS Reagent grade, the highest levels of purity in existence.
+This means that the majority of individual ingredients in NēoMarine are of USP, ACS Reagent or FCC Food grade or purchased by chemical assay, the highest levels of purity in existence.
 We do not cut any corners when it comes to what goes into our products.
 Additionally, we manufacture our salt mix on-site under very strict environmental conditions, ensuring the maximum degree of quality and accuracy to our formulation, and every container of NēoMarine is lot numbered for quality control.

 This formula has undergone extensive testing and has produced very impressive results.
 Livestock from every common family of ornamental marine organisms has been maintained in water prepared with this formula without incident, many of them reproducing freely when they had not done so in aquaria maintained with other salt brands.